Gastrointestinal (GI) bleeding is bleeding in the digestive tract. It can be deadly.

 - Rectum and anus

-- Peptic ulcer—a sore in the lining of the stomach or the upper portion of the small intestine
+- Peptic ulcer —a sore in the lining of the stomach or the part of the small intestine

-- Esophageal varices—abnormally swollen veins within the lining of the esophagus
+- Esophageal varices —swollen veins in the esophageal lining

-- Gastritis—inflammation and ulcers in the lining of the stomach
+- Gastritis —inflammation and sores in the stomach lining

-- Esophagitis—inflammation and ulcers in the lining of the esophagus
+- Esophagitis—inflammation and sores in the esophageal lining

 - Stomach arteriovenous malformations

-- Cancer—cancer in the esophagus, stomach, or small intestine
+- Cancer in the esophagus , stomach , or small intestine

-- Angiodysplasia—abnormal growth of blood vessels in the intestine
+- Angiodysplasia —a growth of blood vessels in the intestine

 - Diverticulum—a pouch that forms on the wall of the large intestine

-- Hemorrhoids —enlarged veins in the rectum and/or anus
+- Hemorrhoids —enlarged veins in the rectum or anus

 - Alcohol use disorder

-- Long-term use of steroids, blood-thinning medication, nonsteroidal anti-inflammatory drugs (NSAIDs), or aspirin
+- Long term use of steroids, blood thinners, nonsteroidal anti-inflammatory drugs (NSAIDs), or aspirin

 - Prior GI or vascular surgery